-Norman / Moore / Oklahoma City / Surrounding Areas / Person-to-Person (with Phone Support)
+Norman / Moore / Oklahoma City / Surrounding Areas / Person-to-Person / Virtual / Phone Coaching Support)

 “If one does not know to which port one is sailing, no wind is favorable.”-Seneca